We LOVE Boston.

 What we’ve discovered so far is that we love it.

 First of all, it’s spring.
 So that’s nice.
 The weather is in the 70s which is perfect for a walking town.
-Michael doesn’t have to be to rehearsal until 1 so our mornings have been spent in the hotel room having coffee, doing yoga, playing with the baby and eating our first breakfast.
+Michael doesn’t have to be to rehearsal until 1 so our mornings are occupied by coffee, baby and our first breakfast.
 Then we head out to the Boston Common for a walk and second breakfast.

 The Boston Common is officially the country’s first public park (some argue, the world’s first public park).
 It was purchased by the Puritans in the 1600s for $150.00 from Boston’s first European settler.
-All kinds of crazy things have happened here…cow grazing, witch trials, speeches by Martin Luther King, hangings, riots and concerts by Judy Garland.
+All kinds of crazy things have happened there…cow grazing, witch trials and speeches by Martin Luther King; hangings, riots and concerts by Judy Garland.
 The list goes on.

-Once we send Michael to work around 1230, the baby and I go on adventures and/or nap.
+Once we send Michael to work around 1230, the baby and I go on adventures.

 What we fell in love with on Charles Street: